ndaneil/crowdedness-monitor/README.md

 } __attribute__((packed)) WifiMgmtHdr;
 ```

 Next, we define the maximum channel number that the ESP32 will scan.
-For me in the EU, this channel is 13:
+For me in the EU, this is channel 13:

 ```c
 #define MAX_WIFI_CHANNEL 13 //max channel for scanning -> US = 11, EU = 13, Japan = 14
 ```

 This is followed by defining the number of unique devices we aim to track at most.
 To get an accurate view of the number of devices, their MAC addresses will be extracted from the scan results and then cached for 6 minutes (as set by `DEVICE_TTL_MS`) in order to not count a device twice.
 WiFi and BLE addresses are stored separately.
-The `Device` struct not only stores the 6-byte MAC address, but also the last time the device was seen and whether the MAC address is considered a nearby device (it was seen recently) or not and a new device's MAC address can be placed at that slot.
+The `Device` struct not only stores the 6-byte MAC address, but also the last time the device was seen and whether the MAC address is considered a nearby device (it was seen recently) or not.
+If a device is no longer considered to be nearby, a new device's MAC address can be placed at that slot.

 ```c
 #define DEVICE_BUFFER_SIZE 1024